- Titre: Eleven Minarets

 - Genres: 1990's, Experimental Electronic, Breakbeats, Dub, World, Percussion

-Limited edition 300 copies.
+Limited edition of 300 copies, including download code.
 Previously released by Soleilmoon as part of Arab Quarter.

 "I still remember how my cassette with a copy of Eleven Minarets looked like and when and with whom I’ve listened to this album for the first time, and which overwhelming impact it has on me.
 I knew other Muslimgauze’s releases at that time, I loved them all, but it was exactly Eleven Minarets that turned everything upside down in me – from the beginning of the first track I was so much shocked that I literally couldn’t move from what was coming out of the speakers.
 I heard there a real artistic freedom, freedom of expression, freedom of form, freedom of composition, freedom of mixing, freedom of sound.
 Even though my ears were already very much trained with all possible kinds of radical experimental music, it all seemed too conventional comparing to Eleven Minarets, not even a bit close to a free massive energy of Muslimgauze.